Yunyun-a/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-I obtained his bachelor degree from University of Electronic Science and Technology of China (UESTC) in 2015.
-I worked
+I obtained my bachelor degrees in Electronic Science and Technology (Solid-state Electronic Engineering) from University of Electronic Science and Technology of China (UESTC) in 2015.